What are Chestnuts? Interesting Facts & Nutritive Quality

 Since you must cook chestnuts before you serve them, most traditional techniques use two ways to do this.
 Both are done in the shell which is peeled after the cooking time.

 #1 Roasting - This is where the song lyric "roasting chestnuts over an open fire" comes from.
-It is by far the most popular method for preparing chestnuts so they're not only fit to consume but also have a depth of flavor you can't really get from other heating processes.
+It is by far the most popular method for preparing chestnuts so they're not only fit to consume but can also provide unique depth of flavor.

-• Then simply heat the oven to 425°F (220°C) and roast for 20-25 minutes.
+• Then simply pre-heat the oven to 425°F (220°C) and roast for about 20 minutes.
 They are traditionally served hot fresh from the oven.

 #2 Boiling - This method is favored when you intend to utilize the chestnuts in recipes like stuffing, sauces and purees or they can be roasted with root vegetables or dried and ground into a flour for baked goods or pasta.

-• To cook them boil a pot of water, add the whole scored chestnuts and simmer for 20-25 minutes.
+• To cook them boil a pot of water, add the whole scored soaked chestnuts and simmer for about 20 minutes.

-• Some of them may not open up, but they magically do as soon as you take them out of the water.
+• Some of them may not open up in the water, but they magically do as soon as you take them out.

 • Allow to cool before peeling.